Ratimon/redprint-optimism-contracts-examples/README.md

 You can check out details in different layers here : [Reference](https://docs.optimism.io/stack/components).

-While developer experience and security are our top priorities, we aim to provide the developer-focused educational tool, such that the new experimental **layer2** or **App-chain** can be quicky bootstapped in **superchain** community & ecosystem.
+While developer experience and security are our top priorities, we aim to provide the developer-focused educational tool, such that the new experimental **Rollup** or **App-chain** can be quicky bootstapped in **superchain** community & ecosystem.
 This align with **Ethereum** 's Rollup-centric Roadmap.

 ## How It Works